SqueezeLLM: Dense-and-Sparse Quantization: Evaluations

-\textbf{Baseline Methods.} We compare \OURS against several PTQ methodologies for LLMs including the round-to-nearest (RTN) method as well as the state-of-the-art GPTQ~\cite{frantar2022gptq} and AWQ~\cite{lin2023awq}.
-To ensure a fair performance comparison, we use GPTQ with activation ordering throughout all experiments, which addresses the significant performance drop that would otherwise occur.
+\textbf{Baseline Methods.} We compare \OURS against various PTQ methods for LLMs including RTN, GPTQ~\cite{frantar2022gptq}, AWQ~\cite{lin2023awq} and SpQR~\cite{dettmers2023spqr}.
+To ensure a fair comparison, we use GPTQ \textit{with} activation ordering throughout all experiments unless specified, which addresses the significant performance drop that would otherwise occur.

 \textbf{Quantization Details.} For \OURS, we adopt channel-wise quantization where each output channel is assigned a separate lookup table.
-We use 3 different sparsity levels: 0\% (dense-only), 0.05\% by excluding sensitive values, and 0.45\% by additionally excluding outlier values (based on their magnitude).
-For measuring sensitivity, we use 100 random samples from the C4 training set for the LLaMA models, and the Vicuna training set for the Vicuna models.
-While grouping can also be incorporated with our method, we found it sub-optimal as compared to extracting sensitive and outlier values with sparsity (see Appendix~\ref{subsec:ablation-grouping}).
+We use 2 different sparsity levels: 0\% (dense-only) and 0.45\% (0.05\% sensitive values and 0.4\% outlier values, as discussed in Sec.~\ref{subsec:dense_and_sparse}).
+For measuring sensitivity, we use 100 random samples from the Vicuna training set for Vicuna models and C4 training set for the others.
+While grouping can also be incorporated with our method, we found it sub-optimal as compared to extracting sensitive/outlier values with sparsity (Appendix~\ref{subsec:ablation-grouping}).

-\textbf{Deployment and Profiling. } To reduce static memory consumption, we employ a compressed memory format to store the quantized models.
-Additionally, we integrate our custom kernels into PyTorch to enable end-to-end inference directly on the compressed format.
-In order to evaluate the performance of \OURS, we measure the latency and peak memory usage for generating 128 and 1024 tokens on a single A6000 machine using 3-bit and 4-bit quantization with different sparsity levels, and compare against both full 16-bit precision inference and GPTQ.
-As an official implementation of GPTQ (in particular, the grouped version) from~\cite{frantar2022gptq} is not available, we implement an optimized kernel for single-batch inference based on the most active open-source codebase\footnote{\href{https://github.com/qwopqwop200/GPTQ-for-LLaMa}{https://github.com/qwopqwop200/GPTQ-for-LLaMa}}.
+\textbf{Latency Profiling. } We measure the latency and peak memory usage for generating 128 and 1024 tokens on an A6000 machine using the Torch CUDA profiler.
+As an official implementation of GPTQ (in particular, the grouped version) is not available, we implement an optimized kernel for single-batch inference based on the most active open-source codebase~\cite{gptq-for-llama}.